 There are many kinds of malocclusion, briefly broken down below:

 - Overcrowding – Overcrowding of teeth is caused by a lack of space.
 This can result in teeth to become crooked or even overlap.
 This is how impacted teeth, known as third molars, form.
-Read here to learn about the cause of symptoms of impacted teeth.
+Read this article to learn about the cause of symptoms of impacted teeth.

 - Overbite – There should always be overlap between your upper and lower teeth.
 When the upper teeth are too forward, this causes overbite.
 Your front teeth can bite down onto the gums.